 About 60 miles south of Yellowstone National Park, you will find a famous ski resort called Jackson Hole.
-This valley between Teton Mountain range and Gros Ventre is a very steep formation what looks like a giant hole.
+The valley between the Teton Mountain range and Gros Ventre is a very steep formation that looks like a giant hole.
 When standing atop the hole, one can only imagine the forces it took to create it.
 This is not something you see every day.

 Travel to Jackson, WY by bus or train and make this area your vacation destination.

 Lake Champlain, Vermont

 Lake Champlain is the eighth largest body of fresh water in the United States.
 It is 120 miles long with more than 400 miles of surface water.
 Lake Champlain began its formation about 200 million years ago.
 The plains were shifting and this caused a massive piece of bedrock to fall between two faults, forming the canyon that ended up creating the lake.

 Lake Champlain is otherworldly because it represents our world before man.
 There are many places to go and see the remains of the mighty dinosaurs that once held this area.
 It is home to the largest fossil reef in the world.

 Travel to Lake Champlain and enjoy biking, fishing, and exploring the reef.
 While you are there, you should also visit the local museums and learn about the history of this unique region.

 At the border of Utah and Arizona, you can see a beautiful rock formation called the Wave.
 The stunning colors and swirls in the rock look like they have been airbrushed on.
 Humanity could not begin to create a finish like this on rock.
 Even with all the tools known to man, only nature could create such a structure.

 Trek over to the Wave to explore the area by horseback riding, hiking or even mountain biking.